 I also taste as I go along to make sure it has enough salt and pepper.
 Then, I pour the dressing over the broccoli and other ingredients and mix it up.
 I eat what I want right then and save the leftovers for tomorrow.

+If you’re wondering how to cut broccoli for broccoli salad, I’ve got you covered.
 The first thing I do before even cutting the broccoli is to rinse it thoroughly under warm water.
 Next, I cut the “trunk” off and set it aside.
 From there, I cut off each little floret individually and to about the same size, then the stems from there.
 The stems higher up on the broccoli head are soft enough to eat so I don’t discard those.

 Alternately, if you don’t care if your broccoli is cut uniformly, you can just get to chopping it up like you would a carrot or any other vegetable.
 It all depends on how you like your presentation.